 sudo curl -sSL https://get.replicated.com/operator | sudo bash

-To upgrade Replicated components in an airgapped installation:
+To upgrade Replicated in an airgapped (no Internet) installation:

-- Download the latest Replicated installation release from:
+- Download the latest Replicated agent installation package:

 - In a command shell, extract the Replicated installer: